gray wall with different paint strokes and phrase "to move back into full colors"

 Approach

 An evidence-based curriculum for adolescents where a level of care is appropriate for youth who would benefit from more support than weekly outpatient therapy appointments but do not meet the criteria for residential treatment or hospitalization.
-Recognizing that each journey is unique, our AIOP is thoughtfully designed to deliver a structured yet flexible treatment environment that supports adolescents' specific challenges.
+Recognizing that each journey is unique, our IOP is thoughtfully designed to deliver a structured yet flexible treatment environment that supports adolescents' specific challenges.

 Referral Source